hash2004/Near-Real-Time-ETL-JAVA-MYSQL/README.md

 This project encompasses the development and execution of an ETL (Extract, Transform, Load) process, using Java, threads, and MySQL.

 ## Project Overview
 This project encompasses the development and execution of an ETL (Extract, Transform, Load) process, alongside the setup and utilization of a data warehouse environment.
-It involves extracting data from transactional and master data sources, transforming this data through a hybrid join process, and loading the integrated data into a data warehouse for OLAP (Online Analytical Processing) queries.
+It involves extracting data from transactional and master data sources, transforming this data through a join process, and loading the integrated data into a data warehouse for OLAP (Online Analytical Processing) queries.

 ## Getting Started